-The festival came about thanks to a close collaboration with Nuart in Stavanger, Norway, where it began back in 2001.
-The festival links the two cities, which share a legacy of being gateways to the North Sea and its oil fields.
-Now the two cities share an energy around celebrating art that has its roots in graffiti, murals, comic culture, stencil art and activism.
+Nuart Aberdeen links the two cities, which share a legacy of being gateways to the offshore oil and gas sectors and now enjoy a wider cultural partnership, celebrating art that has its roots in graffiti, murals, stencil art and activism.

 Adrian Watson, Chief Executive of Aberdeen Inspired, is rightly proud of the festival:

 “Nuart Aberdeen has left an incredible legacy in our city that can be enjoyed by residents, businesses and visitors all year round.
 It has changed the perceptions of both locals and visitors to Aberdeen and achieved worldwide acclaim.”

 Arguably one of the world’s best celebrations of street art, the festival has already won numerous awards, and research has revealed that 98% of visitors rated the festival as excellent or good and 96% of visitors stated they would recommend the event to friends and family.

 Mr Watson added: “Over the summer, many thousands of people go on to enjoy the free guided walking tours which take place between April and September.
 And not just local people, but visitors from across Europe and around the world who will have spent time discovering everything that the city centre has to offer.”

 Nuart Aberdeen is unique to Scotland as the only curated annual public street art festival and has continued to establish itself as an event for everyone, young and old, resident and visitor, and people from all different walks of life in its offering, whilst building on an already impressive legacy which continues to attract local, national and international audiences.